collective/transmogrify.webcrawler/README.rst

 `transmogrify.webcrawler.typerecognitor` aids in setting '_type' based on the crawled mimetype.
 `transmogrify.webcrawler.cache` helps speed up crawling and reduce memory usage by storing items locally.

+These blueprints are designed to work with the `funnelweb` pipeline but can be used independently.